top of page

 Method

-Start by peeling and coring your apples, chopping into small pieces, and adding to a pan with water.
-Bring to the boil and allow to simmer for 15 minutes.
-Allow too cool.
+Start by peeling and coring your apples, and chopping into small pieces.
+Add the apples to a pan with the water.
+Bring to the boil, turn down the heat and allow to simmer for 10 -15 minutes.

 Once cool, transfer to a food processor and process on high until smooth.
-Transfer to a pan on a low heat and add 1 tsp cinnamon.
+Transfer back to the pan on a low heat and add 1 tsp cinnamon.
 Keep stirring until the puree thickens to make a butter, around 15-20 minutes.
 Transfer to an air tight container.

 • Instagram